-I don’t know about you, but as soon as the weather gets warmer, my desire to enjoy outdoor dining and cooking kicks in.
-In many households, the grill is one person’s domain – sometimes it is the principle cook and other times it’s someone entirely different.
+In many households, the grill is one person’s domain – sometimes it’s the principle cook and other times it’s someone entirely different.
 In speaking to people, I have found that this is often because folks are intimidated by cooking on the grill.
 They worry that they’ll have less control or feel that cooking directly over flames is scary, but I believe that this simple cooking technique should be one that everyone feels comfortable doing.
 So, I want to help you to learn how to cook on a gas grill and to get over any fear of grilling you might have.

 Why Learn to Grill?

 In order to help you to get over your fear of grilling, I believe the first step is to help you understand why you should learn to grill in the first place.